About

 modern and contemporary Brazilian furniture

-Along this path, the gallery also moved away from the main names in contemporary Brazilian design production and today represents some of the most creative and consistent initiatives in these segments, among them Mameluca Studio, Alê Jordão, Hugo França, Ines Schertel, Rodrigo Simão, Gustavo Bittencourt, Guto Índio da Costa, Rodrigo Ohtake and Alander Espécie.
+Along this path, the gallery also expanded its scope to include important names in contemporary Brazilian design, and today represents some of the most creative and consistent initiatives in this field, among them Mameluca Studio, Alê Jordão, Hugo França, Ines Schertel, Rodrigo Simão, Gustavo Bittencourt, Guto Índio da Costa, Rodrigo Ohtake and Alander Espécie.

-From its American branch, Mercado Moderno expands its global presence and is able to directly sell its catalog around the world.
-In its mansion in Lapa, Rio de Janeiro, the gallery continues to receive clients who are design enthusiasts, architects, interior designers and collectors who can appreciate a unique set of furniture, unique pieces and rare objects, collected by the owners.
-Visit our portfolio and discover the latest acquisitions, as well as creations by artist-designers such as Joaquim Tenreiro, Jorge Zalszupin, Sergio Rodrigues, Oscar Niemeyer, Lina Bo Bardi and José Zanine Caldas.
+Through exhibitions and events around the world, Mercado Moderno expands its global presence and is able to sell its catalog directly to clients around the world.
+In its mansion in Lapa, Rio de Janeiro, the gallery continues to welcome design enthusiasts, architects, interior designers and collectors who can appreciate a unique selection of furniture, one-of-a-kind pieces and rare objects gathered by its founders.
+Visit our portfolio to discover the latest acquisitions, as well as creations by artist-designers such as Joaquim Tenreiro, Jorge Zalszupin, Sergio Rodrigues, Oscar Niemeyer, Lina Bo Bardi and José Zanine Caldas.

 Marcelo Vasconcellos